EXAPT: History

-1988 EXAPT expands the software product range by systems for the tool data management (BMO) and production data management (FDO).
-In 1988 EXAPT trains more than 1.300 course participants including company-specific courses.
+1988 EXAPT expands the software product range by systems for tool data management (BMO) and production data management (FDO).
+EXAPT trains more than 1,300 course participants including company-specific courses.

-1992 the first version of the completely new product generation EXAPTplus is presented and the agency in Dresden is opened.
+1992 The first version of the completely new product generation EXAPTplus is presented and the agency in Dresden is opened.

-1993 the company name " EXAPT NC Systemtechnik GmbH“ is changed to „EXAPT Systemtechnik GmbH“.EXAPTplus is presented on PC under Windows NT at the EMO '93.
-The decentralization of the use of EXAPT systems expands the range of application considerably.
-In the following year EXAPT-DNC is executable under Windows on customary PC.
+1993 The company name "EXAPT NC Systemtechnik GmbH" is changed to "EXAPT Systemtechnik GmbH."
+EXAPTplus is presented on PC under Windows NT at the EMO '93.
+The decentralization of the use of EXAPT systems expands the range of applications.
+In the following year, EXAPT-DNC is executable under Windows on a customary PC.
 Special hardware is not needed and so it can be used in compound with the database-supported EXAPT production data management system (FDO).

-1995 EXAPTplus is also ready for complex application cases as machining of tubes at extrusion tools.
+1995 EXAPTplus is also ready for complex application cases such as machining of tubes at extrusion tools.
 EXAPT-CADI provides the transfer of 2D CAD data to EXAPTplus.
 With the new office Gießen the marketing is strengthened.
 In the following year the EXAPT NC editor is developed for the direct processing of NC control data with tool path display and visualization of the tools.

 In the course of the market entry of more comfortable 3D CAD systems for the solid modelling of components a detailed evaluation of current systems is made in 1997.
-It is decided to use SolidWorks as reference system for the solid oriented NC planning with EXAPT.
+It is decided to use SolidWorks as a reference system for the solid-oriented NC planning with EXAPT.

-1998 the first solution for the transfer of geometry data between SolidWorks and EXAPTplus is generated.
+1998 The first solution for the transfer of geometry data between SolidWorks and EXAPTplus is generated.
 The EXAPT organization systems are (beside SQL) also executable under Oracle now.
 The use of client server solutions supports the data flow in the production.

 1999 AFR functions are provided in connection with EXAPTsolid to support a workpiece modelling for NC.
 The millennium capability is ensured for all EXAPT systems.
-AFR is ground-breaking for the integration of third-party products.
+AFR is a ground-breaking for the integration of third-party products.

 2002 EXAPT-BMG is developed for the generation and visualization of tools with additional functions for the assembly from components.
-The acquisition of tools with its geometric and technological presentation offers extensive support of the NC planning with EXAPT systems.
+The acquisition of tools with their geometric and technological presentation offers extensive support of the NC planning with EXAPT systems.

 2003 EXAPTpdo is available to optimize the process chains in production planning and production execution optimally regarding the increasing requirements of changing production conditions.